Frequently Asked Questions

-- Can I visit an offender in regular visitation?
+- Can I visit an inmate in regular visitation?

-- Can I deposit money into an offender’s trust fund account?
+- Can I deposit money into an inmate’s trust fund account?

 - How many units can I visit?

-- After becoming an approved volunteer, will I be able to write letters to offenders?
+- After becoming an approved volunteer, will I be able to write letters to inmates?

 - How do I begin?